signebedi/python_intro/README.md

 # Course Curriculum

 All resources and problem sets are optional unless marked as *(required)*.
+Before the first week in class, please fill out the survey at *** placeholder to facilitate the creation of study groups constituting a mix of student backgrounds, experiences, and areas of study.

 ## Unit 1 - Environment Setup